-The rade homosexual of the eighteenth century had to conform to established morality or become a mon, .
-Indeed the Mollies were the prototype of what many mineteenth century sexologists and homosexual rights' campaigners allike called the 'third sex' - women trapped inside men's bodies.
-This view, though false, enabled male homosexua als to develop an alternative culture and escape from the moral strictures of bourgeois society.
-The culture, which could loosely be described as 'camp' was extremely important for the Mollies.
+The male homosexual of the eighteenth century had to conform to established morality or become a Molly.
+Indeed the Mollies were the prototype of what many nineteenth century sexologists and homosexual rights' campaigners alike called the "third sex" - women trapped inside men's bodies.
+This view, though false, enabled male homosexuals to develop an alternative culture and escape from the moral strictures of bourgeois society.
+The culture, which could loosely be described as "camp", was extremely important for the Mollies.
 In his Secret History of the London Clubs of 1709 Edward Ward gives a clear picture of the Molly subculture which set the tone for homosexual culture for years to follow.
 He wrote of the Mollies:

-"They adopt all the small vanities natural to the feminine sex to such an extent that they try to speak, walk, chatter, shriek and scold as women do, aping them c= well in other aspects."
+"They adopt all the small vanities natural to the feminine sex to such an extent that they try to speak, walk, chatter, shriek and scold as women do, aping them as well in other aspects."

-Of course the idea of 'aping' women confuses homosoxuality and the super-imposed gonder roles that capitalises has developed concomitant with its cerual division of lebour.
+Of course the idea of "aping" women confuses homosexuality and the super-imposed gender roles that capitalism has developed concomitant with its sexual division of labour.
 But it was this strict demarcation of gender roles that the Mollies were responding to.
 Men were men and women were women.
 This was not simply a biological fact for capitalist society.
 It had implications for sexuality and behaviour.
-Since the Mollies did not feel as though they were men in the heterosexial ser ... that society had decreed the norm, they adopted the mannerism: and dress rashionable amongst women at the time.
-The bruch is that while there is u clear biological distinction between men and women, this does not determine either sexuality - sexual preferences and orientation - or most aspects of social behaviour.
+Since the Mollies did not feel as though they were men in the heterosexual sense that society had decreed the norm, they adopted the mannerisms and dress fashionable amongst women at the time.
+The truth is that while there is a clear biological distinction between men and women this does not determine either sexuality - sexual preferences and orientation - or most aspects of social behaviour.

-Efficient of the behaviour respectated with a particular gender is socially, rather than biologically constructed.
-For example the fact that women are child besters is a feature of biology, of gender.
-However the facts of child maxing, which in all class societies have been classified as women's work, are not determined by biology, by gender at all.
+Much of the behaviour associated with a particular gender is socially, rather than biologically constructed.
+For example the fact that women are child bearers is a feature of biology, of gender.
+However the tasks of child rearing, which in all class societies have been classified as women's work, are not determined by biology, by gender at all.

-There is poshing in biology that makes women better cooks or cleaners than men.
+There is nothing in biology that makes women better cooks or cleaners than men.
 Nothing at all.
-Net these works are commonly thought of as 'women's work'.
-In that they are the product of a sexual division of labour which arose in the course of lamoanity's social development.
-Moreover, to justify this division of labour over the centuries differing class societies have constructed a culture in which femining and magnifine characteristics in terms of another and magnifine characteristics in terms of another and social behaviour, are totally counterposed.
+Yet these tasks are commonly thought of as "women's work".
+In fact they are the product of a sexual division of labour which arose in the course of humanity's social development.
+Moreover, to justify this division of labour over the centuries differing class societies have constructed a culture in which feminine and masculine characteristics in terms of emotions and social behaviour, are totally counterposed.